 Across State Lines

 America is a free market.
 A customer in one state can hire a company from another to complete a job, or deliver cargo.
 As a result, trucks must be allowed to operate between states with no interruption.
+Driving trucks can be a great job, anybody interested should consider looking at these Owner Operator Truck Driving Opportunities.
 So what happens when a company needs to enter Illinois with their trucks and equipment?
 How does Illinois handle vehicles with foreign registration?

 As far back as 1968, the United States along with Canada have been utilizing the International Registration Plan for commercial motor vehicles to cross state lines and move goods freely.
 The plan allows a means for government to be paid their portion of registration fees for all commercial vehicles using their roads.